Luna Vanzeir

-Luna Vanzeir (born 7 January 2003) is a Belgian footballer who plays as a forward and midfielder for Anderlecht and the Belgium national team.
+Luna Vanzeir (born 7 January 2003) is a Belgian professional footballer who plays as a forward and midfielder for Frauen-Bundesliga club Werder Bremen and the Belgium national team.

 International career

 Vanzeir made her debut for the Belgium national team on 12 June 2021, coming on as a substitute for Jassina Blom against Luxembourg.

 Personal life

 Vanzeir is of Polish and Ukrainian descent through her mother.
 She is the sister of New York Red Bulls and Belgium national team forward, Dante Vanzeir.